 1 bottle (1 ounce) red liquid food color (about 2 tablespoons)-

-8. Meanwhile, in large bowl, beat marshmallow creme, butter, vanilla and 1 tablespoon milk with electric mixer on medium speed until blended.
+8. Meanwhile, in large bowl, beat marshmallow cream, butter, vanilla and 1 tablespoon milk with electric mixer on medium speed until blended.
 Beat in powdered sugar until fluffy.
-If necessary, beat in more milk, a few drops at a time until spreading consistency.-
+If necessary, beat in more milk, a few drops at a time until spreading consistency.

 Chocolate Stout Caramel Corn